alexandre-lelain/nocode-nobug/src/pages/compound-your-react/index.md

 Also, it really helps other developers to understand and "preview" the DOM your component will render, since the pattern is following a [Declarative paradigm](https://en.wikipedia.org/wiki/Declarative_programming), just like pure HTML does.

 This pattern is a **must do** for components libraries, as it offers so much customization to its users.
-The most used react libraries out there are built on this pattern: [Material-UI](https://material-ui.com/), [Ant Design](https://ant.design), [React Bootstrap](https://react-bootstrap.github.io/), [Components-extra](https://components-extra.netlify.app/) (okay, this one is mine, I'm guilty), and many others.
+The most used react libraries out there are built on this pattern: [Material-UI](https://material-ui.com/), [Ant Design](https://ant.design), [React Bootstrap](https://react-bootstrap.github.io/), [Components-extra](https://components-extra.netlify.app/) (okay, this one is mine), and many others.

 > You will find the full example and implementation on this CodeSandbox: https://codesandbox.io/s/serene-snyder-led4l.